Dr Jemma König

 Jemma is a Postdoctoral Fellow in the Department of Computer Science at the University of Waikato.
 She is working on the Tini o te Hakituri project under Associate Professor Annika Hinze and Dr Judy Bowen.
 Hakituri is a project funded by the Ministry of Business, Innovation and Employment (MBIE) investigating technology uses in hazardous work environments.

 Jemma started her undergraduate study at the University of Waikato in 2012, graduating with a Bachelor of Computing and Mathematical Sciences with first class honors.
 After this she undertook a Ph.D. in Computer Science, which she completed in 2019.

-Jemma’s PhD research explores a computational approach to vocabulary testing, language tools, and text enrichment.
+Jemma’s PhD research explored a computational approach to vocabulary testing, language tools, and text enrichment.
 More specifically focusing on corpus analysis, pseudoword generation, automated vocabulary testing, and tracking learners' interaction with online written language.